 - Digital cataloging, metadata, standards, and data delivery

 - Safety, risk management, and continuing operations for samples and data

 - Communications, publicity, client relations, and educational outreach

 - Facility design, infrastructure, storage, location, and access

-These eight categories are available on the navigation bar at the right-hand side of this page to facilitate access to these sections.
+These nine categories are available on the navigation bar at the right-hand side of this page to facilitate access to these sections.